Turntable or Record Player Playing Too Fast or Too Slow – Solutions

 5) Make the required adjustment place the surface back into its place and try checking the speed again with a strobe disk or mobile phone with an RPM monitoring app.

 That’s it.
-You have successfully calibrated the speed of your record player.
+You have successfully calibrated the speed of your record player and resolved the record player playing too fast or too slow problem in no time.

-The worn-out belts or improperly installed belts can also cause the record player or turntable to play too fast or too slow.
+The worn-out belts or improperly installed belts can also cause the record player to play too fast or too slow problem.

 Solution: